 - Construction Contract Final Account: Compile data on project's cost at completion

-The National Project Management System Real Property Procedure on Cost Management has been developed to describe the components and requirements of NPMS as applied to the management of real property projects costs.
+The National Project Management System Directive on Cost Management for Real Property Projects has been developed to describe the components and requirements of NPMS as applied to the management of real property projects costs.